 A Phenomenological Model for the Rare-Earth Contribution to the Magnetic Anisotropy in RFe₁₁Ti and RFe₁₁TiH

-C. Piquer et al., "A Phenomenological Model for the Rare-Earth Contribution to the Magnetic Anisotropy in RFe₁₁Ti and RFe₁₁TiH," Journal of Physics: Condensed Matter, Institute of Physics - IOP Publishing, Jan 2006.
+C. Piquer et al., "A Phenomenological Model for the Rare-Earth Contribution to the Magnetic Anisotropy in RFe₁₁Ti and RFe₁₁TiH," Journal of Physics: Condensed Matter, vol. 18, no. 1, pp. 221 - 242, Institute of Physics - IOP Publishing, Jan 2006.

 French National Center for Scientific Research